4d/docs/website/translated_docs/fr/Tags/tags.md

 The number of loops is based on the number of elements of the collection.
 At each iteration, the *item* variable is automatically filled with the matching element of the collection.
 Vous devez tenir compte des points suivants :

-- The *item* variable gets the same type as the first collection element.
-Si un seul élément de la collection n'est pas du même type que la variable, une erreur est générée et la boucle s'arrête.
+- If the *item* variable is of the object type or collection type (i.e. Si un seul élément de la collection n'est pas du même type que la variable, une erreur est générée et la boucle s'arrête.
 - If the *item* variable is of the object type or collection type (i.e. Si un seul élément de la collection n'est pas du même type que la variable, une erreur est générée et la boucle s'arrête.
 - If the collection contains elements with a Null value, an error is generated if the *item* variable type does not support Null values (such as longint variables).